fractalmandala/brhatNew/src/routes/dhiti/abuseofart.md

 author: Anshuman Panda
 category: Dharma Today
 tags: culture, movie review, critique
-excerpt: "The institution of marriage: a sacred yajña, a pathway to cosmic evolution, and the rhythmic balance between individuality and collective harmony."
+excerpt: "The Hindu conception of art is diametrically opposite to the movies being made today.
+This piece analyses the the abuse of art in the 2021 movie Shyam Singha Roy."
 date: "2023-05-27"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/shyamsingharoy?t=2023-05-27T12%3A40%3A50.377Z
 ---